How Much Does It Cost to Sell a House?

 - Title insurance for the owner's policy

 - Wire fees

 A title insurance policy can cost up to $4,000 or so.
 Escrow fees can reach $2,000.
 As for attorney fees, many states require that you must have a lawyer to close on a real estate transaction, including New York, Florida, Massachusetts, Pennsylvania, and the District of Columbia.

 Government-Mandated Costs to Sell a House

-There are many home disclosures a seller needs to provide.
-While the California Civil Code does not state that a seller must pay for a Natural Hazard Disclosure, for example, it does require a seller to disclose natural hazards to the buyer.
-The best way to satisfy that particular requirement is to buy a natural hazard disclosure for around $100.
+For example, the California Civil Code doesn't state that a seller must pay for a Natural Hazard Disclosure, but it does require a seller to disclose natural hazards to the buyer.
+The best way to satisfy this particular requirement is to buy a natural hazard disclosure for $100 to $200 or so.

+Buyers in a seller's market who offer to pay more of the sellers' costs can make their offers more attractive.
 The opposite is true in a buyer's market.
-In a buyer's market, a seller might offer to pay some of the buyer's closing costs to make a home more attractive to a buyer to purchase.
-In a neutral market, it might not much matter.
+A seller might offer to pay some of the buyer's closing costs to make a home more attractive.

-Tip: When it comes time to review a purchase offer, ask your agent to give you an estimated net sheet based on that particular offer.
+Always ask your agent to give you an estimated net sheet based on that particular offer when it comes time to review a purchase offer.